m4n50n/postcard_exercise/README.md

 ## What to do next?

-📄 Running a web-server using the following command to preview the project:
+📄 Running a web-server using the following command in the **Gitpod workspace** terminal to preview the project:

 ```sh
 pip3 install flask && python3 server.py